Our School App Stay connected on the go...

 The Science Department Intent is:

-To allow students to frequently revisit knowledge and therefore, formulate links between different concepts, enabling students to embed and futher expand their scientific understanding.
+- To allow students to frequently revisit knowledge and therefore, formulate links between different concepts, enabling students to embed and further expand their scientific understanding.

-To encourage students to become independent, inquisitive, active critical thinkers who are able to apply understanding to different situations and transfer scientific skills to other subject areas and their lives beyond education.
+- To encourage students to become independent, inquisitive, active critical thinkers who can apply understanding to different situations and transfer scientific skills to other subject areas as well as their lives beyond education.

 Curriculum Information